Zrips/CMILib/README.md

 You can also request support and discuss issues with Community Members on the [Zrips Community Discord](https://discord.gg/dDMamN4).

+## Contributing

+You're free to clone and make a pull request to offer bug fixes and/or suggestions.

+You can also report bugs and/or make suggestions in the form of a [New Issue](https://github.com/Zrips/CMILib/issues/new), but **please** check if what you're submitting isn't a duplicate within the [Issues Tab](https://github.com/Zrips/CMILib/issues) or hasn't been already addressed in a [Pull Request](https://github.com/Zrips/CMILib/pulls).

 ## Plugins Using This Library

 - [CMI](https://www.spigotmc.org/resources/cmi-298-commands-insane-kits-portals-essentials-economy-mysql-sqlite-much-more.3742/) version 9.x and up